 While the format and key pillars of PGA Jr. League apply to all teams and leagues across the country, the program is organized at the local level by individual PGA and LPGA Professionals in your community.
 As such, the way in which each league or team operates - whether it be the number of teams in a league, the scheduling of games or the number of practices - may vary slightly from team to team.

-Registration for your local team or league typically takes place between February through April.
-The regular season of PGA Jr. League occurs between April 1 and July 31.
-For those players that advance to the Post-Season of PGA Jr. League, those games begin in August.
+Registration for your local team or league typically takes place between January through April.
+The regular season of PGA Jr. League occurs between March 1 and July 31.
+For those players that advance to the PGA Jr. League Postseason presented by National Car Rental, those events begin in August.

-Depending on the number of teams in your local league, your regular season games can take place at any point between April and July.
-For information specific to your regular season schedule, please consult with your PGA or LPGA Professional Captain.
+Depending on the number of teams in your local league, your regular season games can take place at any point between March and July.
+For information specific to your regular season schedule, please consult with your Captain.

 A league is made up of local teams within your geographic area, minimizing the distance and amount of time spent commuting between games.